ENGAGE AF-TIMI 48

 - Unique three-arm design: high-dose edoxaban (60 mg), low-dose edoxaban (30 mg), and warfarin — the only DOAC trial to test two clinically distinct doses against warfarin in the same trial, providing a dose-response relationship.

-- High-dose edoxaban (60 mg) met noninferiority AND showed superiority during treatment period: stroke/SE 1.18% vs 1.50%/yr (HR 0.79, 95% CI 0.63–0.99, p<0.001 for noninferiority, p=0.02 for superiority).
-In overall study period (including post-drug transition): HR 0.87, p=NS for superiority.
+- High-dose edoxaban (60 mg) met noninferiority AND showed superiority during treatment period: stroke/SE 1.18% vs 1.50%/yr (HR 0.79, 97.5% CI 0.63–0.99, P<0.001 for noninferiority, P=0.02 for superiority).
+In the intention-to-treat analysis over the overall study period (randomization to end of double-blind treatment): HR 0.87 (97.5% CI 0.73–1.04), P=0.08 for superiority.

-- Low-dose edoxaban (30 mg) met noninferiority but had numerically more ischemic strokes: stroke/SE 1.61% vs 1.50%/yr (HR 1.07, p=0.005 for noninferiority).
-Ischemic stroke specifically: 1.77% vs 1.25%/yr (HR 1.41, p<0.001) — unacceptable in most patients.
-The 30mg dose was not approved for AF in the US.
+- Low-dose edoxaban (30 mg, reduced to 15 mg when dose-reduction criteria met) met noninferiority but had numerically more ischemic strokes: stroke/SE 1.61% vs 1.50%/yr (HR 1.07, 97.5% CI 0.87–1.31, P=0.005 for noninferiority; P=0.44 for superiority).
+Ischemic stroke specifically: 1.77% vs 1.25%/yr (HR 1.41, 95% CI 1.19–1.67, P<0.001).

-- Most impressive bleeding reduction of any DOAC trial — high-dose: major bleeding 2.75% vs 3.43%/yr (HR 0.80, p<0.001); low-dose: 1.61%/yr (HR 0.47, p<0.001).
+- Most impressive bleeding reduction of any DOAC trial — high-dose: major bleeding 2.75% vs 3.43%/yr (HR 0.80, 95% CI 0.71–0.91, P<0.001); low-dose: 1.61%/yr (HR 0.47, 95% CI 0.41–0.55, P<0.001).
 A 53% reduction in major bleeding with low-dose was unprecedented.

-- Both doses significantly reduced hemorrhagic stroke (HR 0.54 and 0.33), intracranial bleeding (HR 0.47 and 0.30), life-threatening bleeding (HR 0.51 and 0.32), and cardiovascular death (HR 0.86 and 0.85, both p<0.01) — edoxaban had the most consistent CV mortality benefit among DOACs.
+- Both doses significantly reduced hemorrhagic stroke (HR 0.54 and 0.33), intracranial bleeding (HR 0.47 and 0.30), life-threatening bleeding (HR 0.51 and 0.32), and cardiovascular death (HR 0.86 and 0.85, both P≤0.01) — edoxaban had the most consistent CV mortality benefit among DOACs.

-- Built-in dose-reduction algorithm: 50% dose reduction for CrCl 30–50 mL/min, body weight ≤60 kg, or concomitant verapamil/quinidine/dronedarone (potent P-gp inhibitors).
-25.4% received reduced dose at randomization.
-This protocol-mandated reduction was validated — reduced-dose patients maintained efficacy with less bleeding.
+- Built-in dose-reduction algorithm: 50% dose reduction for CrCl 30–50 mL/min, body weight ≤60 kg, or concomitant verapamil/quinidine (dronedarone added by Dec 22, 2010 protocol amendment).
+Overall, 5,330 of 21,105 patients (25.3%) received a reduced dose at randomization (arm-level ~25.4%).
+Reduced-dose patients maintained efficacy with less bleeding.

-- GI bleeding was higher with high-dose edoxaban (1.51% vs 1.23%/yr, p=0.03) — consistent with the GI bleeding signal seen with rivaroxaban and dabigatran 150mg, but NOT with the low-dose edoxaban (0.82%, p<0.001 for reduction).
+- GI bleeding was higher with high-dose edoxaban (1.51% vs 1.23%/yr, HR 1.23, 95% CI 1.02–1.50, P=0.03) — consistent with the GI bleeding signal seen with rivaroxaban and dabigatran 150mg — but NOT with low-dose edoxaban (0.82%, HR 0.67, 95% CI 0.53–0.83, P<0.001).
 The low-dose arm uniquely reduced GI bleeding.

 Study Design